 Dedicated photometric standards can be requested by the user.
 This may be desirable for an observation requesting PHO conditions if the very best photometric precision is required (i.e. < 2% variation in flux), for example.
 The time taken to observe these standards should be included in Phase 1, along with a justification of why they are required to achieve the science objectives.
 Finding a suitable photometric standard star is not required at Phase 1.
 Instead, it can be assumed that each observation of a photometric standard will take fifteen minutes: ten minutes for the telescope preset and AO acquisition, and five minutes for integration and associated overheads.
 This estimate should be appropriately increased if the standard has to be observed with multiple instrument configurations.
-At Phase 2 the photometric standard(s) should identified and included in a concatenation with the science target using the ERIS\nixIMG\cal\StandardStar template.
+At Phase 2 the photometric standard(s) should identified and included in a concatenation with the science target using the ERIS_nixIMG_cal_StandardStar template.

-Photometric standards will not be observed in narrow-band filters as a part of the calibration plan.
+Photometric standards will not be observed in narrow-band filters, or with the blocking filter, as a part of the calibration plan.
 If these are required, they must be requested by the user as a part of their proposal and placed in a concatenation with the science target.
 Photometric standards will also not be observed in any of the APP, FPC, LSS, or SAM modes, regardless of the requested transparency.
 Users are strongly encouraged not to request PHO conditions for these modes as this significantly reduces the probability that their observations will be taken.
+Photometric standards observed as part of the observatory's calibration plan will only be observed in the SLOW_GR_UTR readout mode for short-wavelength filters (JHK_s) , and in the FAST_UNCORR readout mode for long-wavelength filters.
+If photometric calibration is required in other readout mode/filter combinations, these must be requested by the user.